Why is Financial Disclosure Important in Divorce?

+The exchange of financial disclosure with your spouse is the most important step in resolving all the financial issues during a divorce.
 When a person is going through the breakdown of their marriage or marital relationship, disclosing details of their personal finances is the last thing they want to do.
-However, the exchange of financial disclosure with your spouse is the most important step in resolving all the financial issues arising from the breakdown of your relationship.

 What are the consequences of failing to provide financial disclosure to your spouse in a separation or divorce?

 First, from a practical point of view, there is no way to calculate your entitlement, if any, to support or property division without having the information necessary to calculate the numbers.
 The only way to determine your entitlement is to review documents showing your income and your spouse’s income for the past three years; the value of all assets owned by you and your spouse individually, jointly with you, or with someone else; and the value of all debts and liabilities held by you and your spouse individually, jointly with you, or with someone else.
 You cannot know what you’re entitled to without reviewing the numbers and you cannot review the numbers without full and complete financial disclosure from both you and your spouse.

 Second, if your matter is in Court, your failure to provide your spouse with financial disclosure can result in your pleadings being “struck”.
 This means that the Court will ignore materials you filed in your family Court matter.
 In some cases, if the failure to provide financial disclosure has been long-standing and deliberate, the Court may award the other side some, or all, of the relief they are seeking from the Court.